NativeScript/docs/content/guide/ios-marshalling.md

 ## Objective-C Protocols

-Protocols in Objective-C are like interfaces in other languages - they are blueprints of what members a class should contain, a sort of an API contract.
+Protocols in Objective-C serve a similar purpose as interfaces in other programming languages.
+They define a blueprint or contract that specifies the members (methods, properties, etc.) that a class should implement.
 Protocols are exposed as empty objects in JavaScript.
 Protocols are usually only referenced when [subclassing](/guide/subclassing/extending-classes-and-conforming-protocols-ios) an Objective-C class or when checking whether an object or class conforms to a protocol.

 ```objc